-Employment agreements are important documents.
+Employment agreements are essential documents.
 They contain the fundamental terms and conditions of the employment relationship.
-Under the Employment Relations Act (the Act), every employee must have a written employment Agreement.
+Under the Employment Relations Act (the Act), every employee must have a written Employment Agreement.
 Employment agreements may be collective employment agreements or individual employment agreements.

 - The names of the parties to the agreement;

-b) A description of the work to be performed;
+- A description of the work to be performed;

-c) The location of the place of work;
+- The location of the place of work;

-d) The hours to be worked;
+- The hours to be worked;

 - The wage or salary payable to the employee;

 - An explanation in plain language of how to resolve any employment relationship problems;

 - Whether or not there will be trial periods or probationary arrangements; and

-h) If the employment is casual or fixed term, the nature of the employment.
+- If the employment is casual or fixed term, the nature of the employment.

 Although the Court of Appeal has held that an oral employment agreement is enforceable, it is simply good business practice as well as being in the interests of both employees and employers for there to be a written employment agreement.

 The Authority also noted that had there been a written agreement, then much of the matters in dispute could not have been contentious because the key terms would have been clearly set out.
-In this case, having a written agreement would not only have protected the employer but would also have mitigated the risk that an employee might bring a claim for personal grievance.
+In this case, having a written agreement would not only have protected the employer but would also have mitigated the risk that an employee might bring a claim for a personal grievance.

-Unfortunately for the employer, the Authority held that it was unreasonable to expect the employee to give notice in circumstances where he had not been provided with a copy of the agreement, the agreement was a lengthy and detailed document and he did not have the opportunity to refer to it.
+Unfortunately for the employer, the Authority held that it was unreasonable to expect the employee to give notice in circumstances where he had not been provided with a copy of the agreement, the agreement was a lengthy and detailed document.
+He did not have the opportunity to refer to it.
 In this scenario, the Authority concluded that the employee could not be held responsible for his mistake in failing to give notice.

 In a recent case, an employee made a claim for redundancy compensation based on an amendment to her employment agreement that she had written and provided to her employer.
-Although she did not draw the employer’s attention to the amendments, because the employer did not respond and continued to employ her for a further five months, the Authority held that the employer had acquiesced to the new arrangement.
+Although she did not draw the employer’s attention to the amendments, because the employer did not respond and continued to employ her for a further five months, the Authority held that the employer had consented to the new arrangement.
 Further, the Authority found that failure to read the document was no defence.
-This omission resulted in significant redundancy compensation being awarded to the employee.
+This omission resulted in significant redundancy compensation awarded to the employee.

 Failure to specify remuneration can also be problematic.
 In one case, the Employment Court had no hesitation in fixing the amount of remuneration to be paid.
 This approach is based on the quantum meruit principle which requires one party to pay another where there has been a promise to pay even though that promise has not been expressed in words and the amount of the payment has not been agreed.
 The Court reviewed relevant company documents and meeting minutes before concluding that $5,000 per month would amount to reasonable remuneration.

-Since 1 April of this year, the labour inspectorate has had its powers strengthened and can now apply to court for a range of orders including pecuniary penalty orders, compensation orders and banning orders as well as issuing infringement notices.
+Since 1 April of this year, the labour inspectorate has had its powers strengthened and can now apply to Court for a range of orders including pecuniary penalty orders, compensation orders and banning orders as well as issuing infringement notices.

 This article should not be seen as legal advice and should not be relied on for that purpose.